philipkarz/tripply/readme.md

 - Creating, editing and deleting models through AJAX was more difficult than we thought

-- - Dealing with github was insanity.
+- - Dealing with github.
 The process of making sure no one elses code conflicted with another team members was not easy

   ​